Weak solutions to the complex Monge-Amp\`ere equation on Hermitian manifolds: The domination principle

 \section{The domination principle}

-Let $\Omega$ be a bounded open subset in $\co^n$.
+Let $\Omega$ be a bounded open set in $\co^n$.
 The constant $B>0$ is defined as in \eqref{curvature} for $\bar \Omega$.
-The next theorem is an analogue of the modified comparison principle for a bounded open subset in $\co^n$.
+The next theorem is an analogue of the modified comparison principle for a bounded open set in $\co^n$.

 \begin{theorem} Fix $0 < \varepsilon < 1$.
 Let $\varphi, \psi \in PSH(\omega)\cap L^\infty(\Omega)$ be such that $\liminf_{\zeta \rightarrow z\in \partial \Omega} (\varphi - \psi)(\zeta) \geq 0$.
 Suppose that $M = \sup_\Omega (\psi - \varphi)>0$, and $\omega + dd^c \psi \geq \varepsilon \omega$ in $\Omega$.
 Then, for any $0 < s < \varepsilon_0:= \min\{ \frac{\varepsilon^n}{16 B}, M \}$,